post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-kyber.md

 # IANA Considerations

-This document requests/registers a new entry to the TLS Named Group (or Supported Group) registry, according to the procedures in
+This document requests/registers a new entry to the TLS Supported Groups registry, according to the procedures in
  {{Section 6 of tlsiana}}.
 These identifiers are to be used with the point-in-time specified versions of Kyber in the third round of NIST's Post-quantum Project which is specified in {{kyber}}.
  The identifiers used with the final, ratified by NIST, version of Kyber will be specified later with in a different draft.
- \[ EDNOTE: The identifiers for the final, ratified version of Kyber should preferrably by different that the commonly used [OQS codepoints](https://github.com/open-quantum-safe/openssl/blob/OQS-OpenSSL_1_1_1-stable/oqs-template/oqs-kem-info.md) \]
+ \[ EDNOTE: The identifiers for the final, ratified version of Kyber should preferably by different that the commonly used [OQS codepoints](https://github.com/open-quantum-safe/openssl/blob/OQS-OpenSSL_1_1_1-stable/oqs-template/oqs-kem-info.md) \]

  Value:
- : 0x639A
+ : 25498 (0x639A)

  Description:
  : SecP256r1Kyber768Draft00